loftyyyy/loftyyyy/README.md

 - ✅ Master **Spring Boot** and build production-level applications.
 - 🧪 Write better **integration and unit tests** to improve application reliability.
 - 📘 Contribute to open-source Java/Spring projects.
-- 🌌 Study **general relativity** and explore how math models space-time.
 - 🧠 Build a project that bridges **computer science and physics**.
 - ✍️ Share what I learn through code, writing, and community involvement.